 Auxiliary supply Details Needles Needles for pre-filled pen injectors.
 Only needles provided and approved by Novo Nordisk must be used for administration of trial product.
 Blood glucose (BG) meter At randomisation (V2) subjects must be instructed in how to use the BG meter and the BG meter should be linked to the eDiary as described in the eDiary site guide.
-Please refer to the Roche Accu-Chek® Guide eDiary Subject Mobile App, HCP Web Portal, & Cloud Service Please refer to the eDiary site guide.
+Please refer to the Roche manufacturer's guide.
+Continuous glucose monitoring (CGM) system At randomisation (V2) subjects must be instructed in handling of the CGM.
+Please refer to the Dexcom G6® manufacturer's guide provided. eDiary Subject Mobile App, HCP Web Portal, & Cloud Service.
+Please refer to the eDiary site guide.

-- Information about the PDS290 pre-filled pen-injector can be found in the directions for use (DFU) provided in the eDiary. - A pen differentiation guide will be provided. - Training in the pen-injectors is the responsibility of the investigator or a delegate and must be repeated during the trial at regular intervals, as specified in the flowchart (Section [1.2](#)) in order to ensure correct use of the pen-injector.
+- Information about the PDS290 pre-filled pen-injector can be found in the directions for use provided in the eDiary. - Training in the pen-injectors is the responsibility of the investigator or a delegate and must be repeated during the trial at regular intervals, as specified in the flowchart (see Section [1.2](#)) in order to ensure correct use of the pen-injector.